mtreinish/stestr/doc/source/MANUAL.rst

 subunit yourself and run your own output rendering or filtering you can use the ``--subunit`` flag to output the result stream as raw subunit v2.

-There is also an ``--abbreviate`` flag availble, when this is used a single character is printed for each test as it is executed.
+There is also an ``--abbreviate`` flag available, when this is used a single character is printed for each test as it is executed.
 A ``.`` is printed for a successful test, a ``F`` for a failed test, and a ``S`` for a skipped test.